MiamiOH-CSE274/Portfolio/README.md

 30 - Using time and space analysis, justify the selection of a data structure for a given application
 ----

-I plan on using this to go over two different projects that have different problems, with comparison to help justify the selection of the data structures and why a certain data structure is better for either situation.
-The first one I plan on using is the Zeitgeist, the other will be a future project.
+For this I plan on using Zeitgeist (need to finish) and my Vise Project.

 Possible sources of evidence (do up to 2 of these, up to 15 points for each):